 - 1. Have everything ready and on hand because you will layer the dish as you cook it.

 - 2. Cut the zucchini into rounds about 1/4 inch thick.
-Heat 2 tablespoons olive oil in a large pan and cook the zucchini, in batches, until golden on each side and tender.
-Add more olive oil as you need it and season the zucchini with salt and pepper as you cook them.
+Heat 2 tablespoons olive oil in a large pan and cook the zucchini, in batches, until golden on each side and tender throughout.
+Season the zucchini with salt and pepper.
+Transfer the zucchini to a broad, shallow serving bowl and cook the next batch, adding more olive oil to the pan as needed.

-- 3. Put the zucchini in the bottom of a broad shallow bowl and cook the next batch.
-When you have a layer, put some ricotta, pecorino, and herbs on the top, plus a good squeeze of lemon and a drizzle of extra virgin olive oil.
-Continue like this until you’ve layered all the zucchini.
-Finish with some herbs and shavings of pecorino and drizzle with a bit of extra virgin olive oil.
-Serve while still warm, or at room temperature.
+- 3. When you have a layer of zucchini in the bowl, layer some ricotta, pecorino, and herbs on top, then add a good squeeze of lemon and a drizzle of extra-virgin olive oil.
+Continue like this until you’ve layered all the zucchini and finish with some herbs and shavings of pecorino and drizzle with a bit of extra- virgin olive oil.
+Serve while still warm or at room temperature.